 COVID-19 Screening question Yes No Have you had a confirmed diagnosis of COVID-19 in the last 10 days?
 If the individual answers YES proceed to respiratory pathway.
-A PCR test does not need to be repeated if there is evidence of a positive PCR in the last 10 days.
-If the individual answers NO , proceed to next question; Ο, NB: Any person who has previously tested positive for SARS-CoV-2 by PCR should be exempt from being re-tested within a period of 90 days from their initial symptom onset, or the first positive test, if asymptomatic, unless they develop new possible COVID-19 symptoms.
+A laboratory based PCR test does not need to be repeated if there is evidence of a positive PCR in the last 10 days.
+2 If the individual answers NO , proceed to next question; 0 NB: Any person who has previously tested positive for SARS-CoV-2 by PCR should be exempt from being re-tested using PCR tests within a period of 90 days from their initial symptom onset, or the first positive test, if asymptomatic, unless they develop new possible COVID-19 symptoms.
 This is because fragments of inactive virus can be persistently detected by PCR in respiratory tract samples for some time following infection Do you have any of the following symptoms; High temperature or fever?
 New, continuous cough?
-A loss or alteration to taste or smell?Any other symptoms of a respiratory virus?
-If the individual answers YES, proceed to respiratory pathway and undertake a PCR test.
-A Rapid Diagnostic Testing (including POCT) or LFD may also be undertaken in addition to a PCR test to support rapid patient placement assessment on the respiratory pathway.
+A loss or alteration to taste or smell?
+Any other symptoms of a respiratory virus?
+If the individual answers YES , proceed to respiratory pathway and undertake a laboratory based PCR test.
+A Rapid Diagnostic Test (including POCT) or LFD may also be undertaken in addition to a laboratory based PCR test to support rapid patient placement assessment on the respiratory pathway.
 If the individual answers NO , proceed to next question; Have you had contact with someone with a confirmed diagnosis of COVID-19 in the last 10 days?
-If individual answers YES , and where they are fully vaccinated (adults only) and asymptomatic of respiratory viral symptoms, undertake a Rapid Diagnostic Testing (including POCT) or LFD testing where available.
-If negative, the patient may proceed on th non-respiratory pathway and undertake daily Rapid Diagnostic Testing (including POCT) or LFD tests for 10 days from the date of exposure
+If individual answers YES , and where they are asymptomatic of respiratory viral symptoms, undertake a laboratory based PCR test or optionally a Rapid Diagnostic Testing (including POCT) or LFD test.
+If negative, the patient may proceed on the non-respiratory pathway and undertake daily testing for 10 days from the date of exposure